riemtan, riemstats: R packages for Riemannian geometry techniques in the analysis of multiple samples of connectomes: Software

 The convergence criterion uses a relative change measure.
 Specifically, the algorithm computes the Frobenius norm of the difference between successive reference point estimates and terminates when the relative change falls below a specified tolerance (default 0.05) or when the maximum number of iterations is reached (default 20).
 This approach ensures both numerical stability and practical efficiency.

 A key feature of the implementation is its use of the \verb|relocate| function, which efficiently maps tangent vectors from one reference point to another.
 When the reference point updates, all existing tangent space representations must be recomputed relative to the new point.
-The algorithm accomplishes this through parallel processing, leveraging multiple CPU cores to accelerate the computation of Riemannian logarithms and exponentials.
+The algorithm accomplishes this through a sophisticated parallel processing infrastructure built on the \pkg{futureverse} framework, which provides cross-platform parallelization capabilities that work reliably on Windows, macOS, and Linux systems.

+The parallel processing infrastructure, introduced in \pkg{riemtan} version 0.2.5, addresses a critical limitation of previous implementations that relied on platform-specific parallelization methods.
+By leveraging the \pkg{future} and \pkg{furrr} packages, \pkg{riemtan} provides users with explicit control over parallel execution while maintaining sensible defaults.
+Users can configure the parallelization strategy using the \verb|set_parallel_plan()| function, which supports multiple backends including \verb|multisession| (spawning separate R processes, compatible with all platforms), \verb|multicore| (forking on Unix-like systems for lower overhead), and \verb|sequential| (disabling parallelization for debugging or single-core systems).